ghc-proposals/ghc-proposals/proposals/0000-magic-reflection.rst

 designate a stuck type family that the specializer knows about.
 If a type has the designated stuck type in it, then it will never specialize it.

+See "Use a separate class for ``reify``-style reflection", below, for an additional interface to automate this instantiation.

 Costs and Drawbacks
 -------------------